 Best for fans of family drama fiction

 Winter is the second in Man Booker Prize Finalist Ali Smith’s beloved seasonal quartet of books.
-It’s set not just in Winter, but around Christmas (however, it really does not read as a “Christmas” book and definitely has more Winter themes and tones to it).
+It’s set around Christmas, but it definitely has more Winter themes and tones to it.

 However, the novel centers around the 2017 Christmas in which Sophia’s son, Art (who loves to blog at “Art in Nature”), comes home to visit with his new girlfriend Lux.
 Sophia also struggles to cope with her relationship with her sister, Iris.